-Banjo Catfish (Bunocephalus coracoideus) - 2 to 3 inches
+Banjo Catfish (Bunocephalus coracoideus)

 These catfish are nocturnal bottom-dwellers, so they will be seen only rarely during the day.
-It is a very sedentary fish, so it does not need a large area in which to swim around - this makes it a great addition to any size tank.
+It is a very sedentary fish, so it does not need a large area in which to swim around; this makes it a great addition to any size tank.
 It can also live peacefully with all sizes and types of other fish, making it perfect for community tanks.
 This is a bottom-dwelling species, and these catfish are very useful for eating leftover food and thereby keeping the bottom of your tank clean.

-- Temperature range: 75° - 82° F (24° - 28° C)
+- Temperature: 75° - 82° F (24° - 28° C)

 - Diet: Omnivorous.
 High-quality sinking pellets, plants, and freeze-dried or frozen meaty foods will be readily accepted.
 These fish will eat most types of fish food, but they love live food such as bloodworms and daphnia.
 They are nocturnal, so they will likely feed at night for the most part.